NilsIrl/MozWire/README.md

 * Select custom remote port, bypassing firewalls (Not available on official clients)
 * Support for other operating systems (Not available on official clients)
 * Use "native" WireGuard clients with more customizability (Not available on official clients)
+* Tunnel only IPv6 traffic (Not available on official clients)
 * Works with [socks5 multihop]

 ## Installation